Top 10 Traditional British Dishes

 Fish and Chips

-Fish and chips is a true British dish, served hot and consists of fish fried in batter with chips.
+Fish and chips is a true Traditional British dish, served hot and consists of fish fried in batter with chips.
 Not only is it a typical British dish, but it is also very popular in English-speaking Countries, including of course the Commonwealth.

-A popular British dish since the mid-19th century, when crisps became popular in the North of England.
+A popular Traditional British dish since the mid-19th century, when crisps became popular in the North of England.
 It is said that it is not known when fried fish and chips were combined, but The Rock & Sole Plaice is the oldest fish and chip shop in London, still in operation today. from the year 1871.

 In UK shops, fish and chips are often made only using flour and water.
 Chefs add a little baking soda to create a bubble reaction in the dough and eat it with tartar sauce to add flavor.
 A serving of fried fish with 10 ounces (280 grams), anh chip 6 ounces (170 grams) fries can provide up to 1,000 calories, and it contains about 52 grams of fat.